Deafgard Emergency Alarm

 - Peace of mind

-- Adjustable sensitivity so Deafgard works with your existing fire alarm
+- Adjustable sensitivity so Deafgard works with your existing fire and smoke alarms

 - Alarm clock function